udgsg/Hackathon2021/README.md

 ### 5: A platform for students to interact with academic and industrial representatives and learn from workshop and improve CV !

-### 6: awesome projects! - check out the project folder to find the final presentation slides and more !
+### 6: awesome projects! - Submit your projects directly to pmondal@udel.edu using the template [templateToProposeProject.md](https://github.com/udgsg/Hackathon2021/blob/main/HackathonProjects/templateToProposeProject.md)!

 ### 7: hours of writing, coding, visualizing, brainstorming, discussing !